jupyterhub/jupyterhub/docs/source/reference/services.md

 flexible Service, whether managed by the Hub or not, can make use of these same environment variables.

-When you run a service that has a `url`, it will be accessible under a `/services/` prefix, such as `https://myhub.horse/services/my-service/`.
+When you run a service that has a URL, it will be accessible under a `/services/` prefix, such as `https://myhub.horse/services/my-service/`.
 For your service to route proxied requests properly, it must take `JUPYTERHUB_SERVICE_PREFIX` into account when routing requests.
 For example, a